The Ashcombe Trust

 What Do We Want To Do

 The school has recently announced exciting plans for the redevelopment of the courts and grounds behind the Ranmore building.
-This project will greatly improve facilities for all our pupils and a 3-phased development will include the creation of an accessible outdoor space that can be used throughout the year, an outdoor canteen facility, and a resurfaced, multi-purpose sports area.
+This project will greatly improve facilities for all our students and a 3-phased development will include the creation of an accessible outdoor space that can be used throughout the year, an outdoor canteen facility, and a resurfaced, multi-purpose sports area.

-The Trust will be actively supporting the school and pupils to raise funds for the project, which has started with the very successful sponsored walk at the end of September (see our JustGiving page)
+The Trust will be actively supporting the school and students to raise funds for the project, which has started with the very successful sponsored walk at the end of September (see our JustGiving page)

 How To Get Involved